+01.11; 02.4244; 03.232; 03.27; 03.5; 06.221

+LEGAL: HB 366 AMENDS KRS 160.463 AND KRS 424.220 REMOVING THE REQUIREMENT FOR THE FACTUAL LIST OF INDIVIDUAL SALARIES TO BE FURNISHED TO A QUALIFIED NEWSPAPER.
+FINANCIAL IMPLICATIONS: NONE ANTICIPATED

+PERSONNEL 03.221

+- CLASSIFIED PERSONNEL -

+Salaries

+HOURLY OR SALARY BASIS

+All regular and substitute classified personnel shall be employed and paid on an hourly or salary basis as established by the Board.

+The Board shall establish separate salary schedules for various classifications of classified employees based on experience and training.
+The Superintendent shall determine initial placement of an employee on the salary schedule.

+WORK DAY/WORK WEEK

+The length of the work day shall be established for each position by the Board.
+The work week for hourly (non-exempt) employees shall not exceed forty (40) hours per week, unless overtime is authorized as provided by this policy.

+QUALIFICATIONS

-01.11; 02.4244; 03.232; 03.27; 03.5; 06.221 LEGAL: HB 366 AMENDS KRS 160.463 AND KRS 424.220 REMOVING THE REQUIREMENT FOR THE FACTUAL LIST OF INDIVIDUAL SALARIES TO BE FURNISHED TO A QUALIFIED NEWSPAPER.
-FINANCIAL IMPLICATIONS: NONE ANTICIPATED PERSONNEL 03.221 - CLASSIFIED PERSONNEL - Salaries HOURLY OR SALARY BASIS All regular and substitute classified personnel shall be paid on an hourly or salary basis as established by the Board.
-LENGTH OF WORK DAY The length of the work day shall be established for each position by the Board.
-QUALIFICATIONS Employees shall be responsible for providing the Superintendent with all required certificates, other credentials, health examinations, and verifications of experience prior to beginning work.
-DETERMINATION OF EXPERIENCE Upon initial employment or transfer of a classified employee, the Superintendent shall determine experience credit to be granted from any previous employment consistent with applicable salary schedules adopted by the Board and, in the absence of the issue being addressed in such schedules, experience credit shall be determined as follows: - 1.
-Previous experience in the District. - Credit for years of experience in one (1) classified position with the District will transfer with the employee when assuming another classified position within the District, if there is no break in employment. - 2.
-Previous experience in an equivalent position in another school district. - Years of experience in an equivalent position may be transferred from another school district. - 3.
-Previous private sector experience in a job of a similar nature with a maximum of ten (10) years experience credit. - In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being similar.
+All employees shall be responsible for providing the Superintendent with all required certificates, other credentials, health examinations, and verifications of experience prior to beginning work.

+DETERMINATION OF EXPERIENCE

+Upon initial employment or transfer of a classified employee, the Superintendent shall determine experience credit to be granted from any previous employment consistent with applicable salary schedules adopted by the Board and, in the absence of the issue being addressed in such schedules, experience credit shall be determined as follows:

+1. Previous experience in the District.

+Credit for years of experience in one (1) classified position with the District will transfer with the employee when assuming another classified position within the District, if there is no break in employment.
+2. Previous experience in an equivalent position in another school district.
+Years of experience in an equivalent position may be transferred from another school district.
+3. Previous private sector experience in a job of a similar nature.
+In determining whether previous experience is applicable to a District position, similar experience shall refer to the essential functions, licensing/training requirements, and/or daily job responsibilities of the positions being similar.
 LIST OF SALARIES The Board shall maintain for public scrutiny a factual list of individual salaries of its employees for the fiscal year just closed and shall furnish that list by mail to a newspaper qualified under KRS 424.120 to publish advertisements for the District.
-Salaries PAYROLL DISTRIBUTION Checks will be issued according to a schedule approved annually by the Board.
+PERSONNEL 03.221 (CONTINUED) Salaries PAYROLL DISTRIBUTION All employees shall participate in the direct deposit of payroll.
+Direct deposits will be issued according to a schedule approved annually by the Board.
 The District shall furnish the employee with either a paper or electronic statement.
 If statements are provided electronically, employees shall be provided access to a computer and printer for review and printing of their statement.
+Deferred salary checks shall be written in accordance with applicable Kentucky Administrative Regulations.
 At the close of the school year, employees who have completed all responsibilities and duties may request to be paid their remaining salary prior to the end of the fiscal year.
-PAYROLL DEDUCTION The Board shall approve all payroll deductions as specified by KRS 161.158 and Board policy 03.2211.
-OVERTIME Except in cases of emergency, all overtime shall be approved in advance by the immediate supervisor.
+PAYROLL DEDUCTION The Board shall approve all payroll deductions as specified by specified by KRS 161.158 and Board policy 03.2211.
+OVERTIME Overtime work shall be approved in advance by the Superintendent or designee.
 Hourly employees required to work in excess of forty (40) hours per week will be paid at the rate of 1 1/2 times the regular rate for all hours beyond 40 as provided by law for overtime work.
 REFERENCES: